Women's Center Programs and Services

 - Body Image

 - Gender Identity

 The Lending Library also contains an archive of Ms. Magazines dated from 1972 to 1991.

 Take Back the Night

 “Take Back the Night” brings people together to stand in unity against interpersonal violence and abuse in their community.
 A cross-campus march represents the solidarity of women and men who are not afraid to stand up and speak out against violence.
 A candle-lighting ceremony honors victims and survivors of violence, and survivors are given the opportunity to share their stories.
 Take Back the Night is a national movement conducted by organizations during April or October.
 Take Back the Night features a resource awareness fair and a cross-campus march from Osprey Crossings to Osprey Plaza.
-The UNF Drum Corps leads the march, which is followed by a survivor speak out and candle lighting ceremony in Osprey Plaza.
+A Drum Corps leads the march, which is followed by a survivor speak out and candle lighting ceremony in Osprey Plaza.